zraso/bbc-tech-test/README.md

 Given more time, I would have developed the following:
 - Hidden the API-KEY for the News API in an environment variable
 - Written unit tests
 - Developed a better data storage and access system - I've currently had to leave the country code hardcoded.
-This needs to be passed as a prop via a parent component, possibly the router
+This needs to be passed as a prop via a parent component, or the router, or express.
+WIP in another branch